ESW-Software-Dev/Django-Backend/README.md

 ## GET request to: userprofile/favorites/<str:id>
 Where id = the id field of the user.
 Returns a dictionary form list of all of the favorite items of the user as well as the item info.

+Error handles to check if user and item exists.

 for example, a GET request to http://localhost:8000/userprofile/favorites/0 might return:
 ```
 {